patrickoser/social-app/README.md

     likes.

     CRUD Operations
-        Add ability to pull in all posts by users on home screen

-        Users Profiles should display only posts made by that specific user.

-        A like button that saves each users likes.

         A share button that allows users to share posts elsewhere.

         A tab that shows what posts each user has like on their